spesenti/SWIMvignette/README.md

   functional relations; hence it is suitable for the analysis of black box models.
   The capabilities of SWIM are demonstrated through a case study of a credit portfolio model.

+  This vignette has been published in the Annals of Actuarial Science:
+Pesenti, S., Bettini, A., Millossovich, P., & Tsanakas, A. (2021).
+Scenario Weights for Importance Measurement (SWIM) – an R package for sensitivity analysis.
+Annals of Actuarial Science, 15(2), 458-483. doi:10.1017/S1748499521000130.
+A html cersion can be found on https://utstat.toronto.edu/pesenti/SWIMVignette/.